• Ebook

 Instructions

-1. In a large bowl using an electric mixer with whisk attachement, whip together egg yolks and sugar until thick and pale.
-This takes about 5 minutes.
+• In a large bowl using an electric mixer with whisk attachment, whip together egg yolks and sugar until thick and pale.
+This takes about 5 minutes and you should visibly see it thicken at about the 5 minute mark.
 Then add coconut cream, vanilla extract, and 1 tablespoon of espresso to the mixture.
-Whip together until smooth.
+Whip together until just smooth, and be careful not to over-whip.

 Notes